taxus-d/COVID-19_plus_Russia/README.md

     from `03-25-2020.csv`)
   - ~~Save this information in a temporary file to handle update gap~~
   - ~~Set correct value of Longitude/Latitude for Russian regions~~
-  - Figure out what does 'Active' field mean and how to get it
+  - Figure out what does 'Active' field mean and how to get it.
+    * Seems that it is just `Confirmed-Deaths-Recovered`.
+One have to update the data which miss this value.
   - Daily update CSSE with Russian state information
 * Find data on Russian regions for pre- 25.03.2020 period.